 Women, Peace and Security

 Resolution 1325 aims to reform the way that states implement peace and security in post-conflict societies.
 It encourages greater participation of women, promoting a gender-sensitive approach to post-conflict peace-building and protecting women from, and providing justice for, sexual violence in conflict.
 Resolution 1325 explicitly concentrates on the exclusion of women from peace talks and peace-building processes.
 The Resolutions which have followed on the WPS theme can largely be grouped into two categories: women’s leadership and participation in peace-building and conflict prevention (1325, 1889, 2122 and 2242), and the prevention of, and response to, conflict-related sexual violence (1820, 1888, 1960 and 2106).
-The Resolution itself has been heralded by feminist academics as a ground-breaking and emancipatory piece of international law putting women at the centre of the peace-building and security agenda (Cohn et al, 2004).
+The WPS framework has been heralded by feminist academics as a ground-breaking and emancipatory piece of international law putting women at the centre of the peace-building and security agenda (Cohn et al, 2004).
 However, its realist assumptions which continue to construct violent conflict as inevitable and which aim to provide peace and gender security within traditional, militarist structures have been critiqued as anti-feminist (Cockburn, 2010).

-The language used in the Resolution is important.
+The language used in the Resolutions is important.
 It both can shape understandings of women’s potential contribution to peace-building and the issues which are considered integral to gendered peace-building.
-Analysis of the language of the Resolution has highlighted its presentation of women and men within traditional gender roles and a binary/dualistic relationship (Pratt and Richter-Devroe, 2011).
+Analysis of the language of the Resolutions has highlighted its presentation of women and men within traditional gender roles and a binary/dualistic relationship (Pratt and Richter-Devroe, 2011).
 Narrow constructions of femininity and masculinity allow women and men agency but only within certain boundaries and this in particular leads to definite interpretations of how peace and security are to be implemented and by whom.
 However, more recent Resolutions have begun to reverse this tendency and emphasised women’s agency (Martin de la Rosa and Lazaro, 2017).

-The key roles ascribed to women through the Resolution are those of peace-builder, peacekeeper or victim.
+The key roles ascribed to women through the Resolutions are those of peace-builder, peacekeeper or victim.
 This language relies on the feminisation of peace and the assumption that women are naturally weak and vulnerable during conflict (Otto, 2006).
 The focus on sexual violence in conflict in the Resolutions following 1325, although vitally important, contributes to the protectionist narrative towards women coming out of conflict.
-Although subsequent resolutions try to move away from this stereotypical language, women are still conceptualised as a vulnerable group.
+Although subsequent Resolutions try to move away from this stereotypical language, women are still conceptualised as a vulnerable group.
 This may in fact exclude some women who have participated as actors in conflict or who have subverted or moved away from traditional gender roles in the fluid social boundaries that often occur during times of social and political upheaval.

-Reading between the lines of the text, men are absent from the Resolution (Puechguirbal, 2010).
+Reading between the lines of the text, men are absent from the WPS agenda (Puechguirbal, 2010).
 Lack of consideration of gendered power relations creates a false dualism between men and women, where women are implied to be naturally peaceful and in need of protection, and men are those creating the violence and discrimination from which women need to be protected.
 It is also clear by their absence that men are assumed to be those holding the power to grant women’s participation and security; therefore, men are positioned as the gatekeepers to women’s entrance to peace and security building.
 Women are welcome to participate, but only if invited by men.